 - Spread a thin coat of frosting around the cake to fully cover the cake layers.
 Smooth using a bench scraper, then chill the cake in the fridge (30 minutes) or freezer (10 minutes) until the frosting is firm to the touch.

 - Cover the cake in a second, thicker layer of frosting and smooth using a bench scraper.
+Gently press the reserved red velvet crumbs along the side of the cake with your hand.

 Notes

-- Ingredients at room temp mix together better!
+- Ingredients at room temperature mix together better!
 Set out any cold ingredients ahead of time.

 - Properly measure your flour (spoon into the cup measure, then level).
 Or better yet, use a kitchen scale to measure your dry ingredients.

-- Mix the cake batter just until the ingredients are incorporated once you add in the flour.
+- Mix the cake batter just until the ingredients are incorporated, once you add in the flour.
 This will ensure your cake layers are tender and fluffy.

 - Use a scale to weigh your cake pans as you fill them.
 It will make your cake layers bake to the same height and bake more evenly.

-- Level your room temperature or thawed cake layers with a serrated knife to make them easier to stack.
+- Level the room temperature or thawed cake layers with a serrated knife to make them easier to stack.

-- Chill your cake layers in the freezer for about 20 minutes before assembling the cake.
+- Chill the cake layers in the freezer for about 20 minutes before assembling the cake.
 It makes it so much easier to stack and frost them!

 - Use gel food coloring to create brightly colored cake layers.
 It works best because it doesn’t throw off the consistency of the batter or give it a bitter taste.